10 Future-Thinking Startups Fighting Climate Change

 IPCC Article Images.005.jpeg

-The Journey Foods software enables food companies to make better strategic decisions and increase monitoring efficiency throughout the packaged foods market.
-Within the Journey Foods database, pricing, supply chain, and nutrition parameters are dynamically analyzed by Nilus algorithms to suggest optimized portfolio recommendations.
-To date, the database of this climate change startup has gathered over 2 billion ingredient insights.
+Within the Journey Foods database, pricing, supply chain, and nutrition parameters are dynamically analyzed by Nilus’ algorithms to suggest optimized portfolio recommendations.
+To date, the database of this climate tech startup has gathered over 2 billion ingredient insights.

 Challenge #3: Rethinking Manufacturing

-At Plug and Play, we have identified a third key challenge to achieving greenhouse gases reductions such as carbon dioxide and methane.
-That challenge involves a need to shift away from ineffective modern manufacturing processes.
-Across the supply chain, this may involve but is not limited to: increasing traceability and trust in end products, reducing the use of virgin materials, incorporating post-consumer waste into products, or replacing existing materials with ones that have little or no carbon footprint.
-Within Plug and Play’s Sustainability Portfolio are five startups leading the effort.
+This challenge involves shifting away from ineffective modern manufacturing processes.
+Across the supply chain, this may involve: increasing traceability and trust in end products, reducing the use of virgin materials, incorporating post-consumer waste into products, or replacing existing materials with ones that have little or no carbon footprint.

 Checkerspot